pingcap/docs-cn/dev/faq/tidb.md

 - A transaction is limited to 5000 SQL statements (by default)
 - Each Key-Value entry is no more than 6MB
-- The total number of Key-Value entry is no more than 300,000 rows
 - The total size of Key-Value entry is no more than 100MB

 There are [similar limits](https://cloud.google.com/spanner/docs/limits) on Google Cloud Spanner.